 The letter describes the Conclave as follows, "unanimiter direximus voces nostras eundem ad apostolatum eligentes VIII. die mensis huius in conclavi solummodo unius noctis mora protracta, quod Romani in longioris temporis in dicta conclavi moram consentire noluerunt."
 Hebermann remarks, "This letter, the reader will observe, while adverting to the pressure brought upon the Cardinals to shorten the conclave, gives not even the slightest hint of any violence curtailing the liberty of the participants."
 In truth, the letter goes out of its way to remark that the Cardinals did not continue the business of the Conclave beyond one night, because the Romans did not want the Conclave to go on any longer than one day.
 That is very strong pressure indeed.
 Moreover, the author is trying to prove the negative, that there was no pressure.
 Only by a suppressio veri, omitting a good deal of evidence from many reliable sources on both sides, can he make his unsupportable claim.
 The statement in the letter that the vote was unanimous (a translation accepted by Hebermann on p.
 410) is proof that Robert of Geneva was writing under pressure.
-Two cardinals at least did not vote for Bartolomeo Prignano, Cardinal Orsini and Cardinal Lagier (Atgerius).
-Cardinal Bertrand Lagier, on April 6, during the Novendiales, before the Conclave had even begun, swore out a notarized and witnessed Protestatio (Baluzius II, 815-821), stating that his judgment was that a pope should be chosen from among the Cardinals, not from outside, and that he was decided on naming three Ultramontane cardinals, and that if it turned out that he should nominate any Italian or anyone outside the Sacred College, it should be understood that his vote was being cast out of fear of death and did not represent his proper intent.
-Additionally Cardinal Corsini had begun the morning's voting by nominating Cardinal Tebaldeschi, the Cardinal of S. Peter's, a Roman.
+Two cardinals at least did not vote for Bartolomeo Prignano, Cardinal Orsini (who refused to vote at all, due to timor and impressio), and Cardinal Corsini (who had begun the morning's voting by nominating Cardinal Tebaldeschi, the Cardinal of S. Peter's, a Roman).
+In addition, Cardinal Bertrand Lagier (Atgerius), on April 6, during the Novendiales, before the Conclave had even begun, swore out a notarized and witnessed Protestatio (Baluzius II, 815-821), stating that his judgment was that a pope should be chosen from among the Cardinals, not from outside, and that he was decided on naming three Ultramontane cardinals, and that if it turned out that he should nominate any Italian or anyone outside the Sacred College, it should be understood that his vote was being cast out of fear of death and did not represent his proper intent.

 Herbermann wonders whether the document is authentic.
 "Its preservation in the Vatican Library," he says, "is in itself an argument in favor of its authority."
 The author has a doctorate in law (LLD).
 He cannot be that naive.
 On his 'reasoning', the Donations of Constantine are authentic.
 He is clearly a partisan of Urban VI, and writing whatever will vindicate the Urbanite cause.
 In fairness, he attributes the idea to Ludwig von Pastor (p.
 410), but that convicts Hebermann of uncritical reliance on authority.